roshnirawtani-droid/Telegram-Post/README.md

 After changing variables, redeploy for them to take effect.

 # Telegram bot
+The bot runs on Vercel (`api/telegram.js`), so it answers 24/7.
+Telegram sends each message to `https://meera-post-writer.vercel.app/api/telegram`.
+Vercel needs `TELEGRAM_BOT_TOKEN` and `GEMINI_API_KEY` set.

+To revise a draft, reply to it in Telegram (swipe left) and say what to change.

+## Running it on this computer instead (optional)
+`bot.js` is the older version that runs only while `npm start` is running.
+It can't run at the same time as the Vercel webhook: Telegram only delivers messages one way at a time.

 ## Setup
 Both keys are already in `.env`, and there's nothing to install.